mnebuerquo/compose-example/readme.md

 3 directories, 10 files

-The `compose/run.sh` script exports environment variables to substitute the build context and Dockerfile path in the `docker-compose.yml`. the context and Dockerfile are in different places, so that they can be inserted into an existing project without cluttering its repo.
+The `compose/run.sh` script exports environment variables to substitute the build context and Dockerfile path in the `docker-compose.yml`.

+The context and Dockerfile are in different places, so that the docker build files can be inserted into an existing project without cluttering its repo.
 Or they can be used to build a project while being separate from its repo.

 # How to test: